north-road/slyr/docs/src/user_guide/tools.md

 ***

 ## SLD
 Only convert to SLD if the output must be a SLD.
-We recommend ising the convert to QLR tools for most common use cases.
+We recommend using the convert to QLR tools for most common use cases, as the QLR format is a better match for the Esri document files.

 ### Convert LYR to SLD